adscorp100/mdhomecarebuild/src/content/blog/where-can-i-use-my-companion-card-nsw.md

 - **Decline:** If the application is declined, the applicant will be notified in writing (email or letter), usually outlining the reasons why the eligibility criteria were not met.
 - **Review/Appeal:** If an applicant disagrees with the decision to decline their application, they have recourse.
 They can initially contact the Companion Card program via phone (1800 893 044) or email (Applications.companioncard@dcj.nsw.gov.au) to discuss the outcome.
 If they remain unsatisfied after this discussion, they have the right to request a formal review of the decision in writing.

-## Using Your NSW Companion Card: Maximising the Benefits
+## Where Can I Use My Companion Card NSW: Maximising the Benefits

 Receiving an NSW Companion Card opens up opportunities for more affordable access to community life.
-Knowing how and where to use the card effectively is key to realising its full potential.
+Knowing where can I use my companion card NSW effectively is key to realising its full potential.

-### How it Works at Venues and Events
+### How Does a Companion Card Work at Venues and Events

 The process for using the Companion Card at participating venues ('affiliates') is generally straightforward: